k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/07_LU_flow.md

 ### Editing an LU

-You may have noticed that although the Auto Discovery Wizard is quick, it doesn’t necessarily construct LU that have all the required source Schema tables for the implementation.
+You may have noticed that although the Auto Discovery Wizard is quick, it doesn’t necessarily construct an LU that has all the required source Schema tables for the implementation.
 Source tables can be added to an implementation as part of the LU Schema or can be created manually as part of the implementation.
 Please read the [LU Table Overview](/articles/06_LU_tables/01_LU_tables_overview.md) article.

-The following describe how to create an LU table with its properties and indexes, specifically, a manual table:
+The following articles describe how to manually create an LU table with its properties and indexes:

 -  [Create New LU Table](/articles/06_LU_tables/02_create_an_LU_table.md)